some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The referenced Endpoint Options of the Offer Service entries denote the IP Address and Port Numbers the service instance can be reached at the server.
+The referenced Endpoint Options of the Offer Service entries denote the IP Address and Port Numbers the service instance is reachable at the server.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_781